 The base snap mounts itself as the root filesystem within your snap such that when your application runs, the base’s library paths are searched directly after the paths for your specific snap.

-core18 is the recommended base for the majority of snaps.
-It’s synonymous with the latest Long Term Support release of Ubuntu, Ubuntu 18.04 LTS, and it’s what the snapcraft init command includes when generating a new project’s template snapcraft.yaml.
+core18 is the currently recommended base for the majority of snaps.
+It’s synonymous with the previous Long Term Support release of Ubuntu, Ubuntu 18.04 LTS, and it’s what the snapcraft init command includes when generating a new project’s template snapcraft.yaml.

 But much like choosing a distribution base for a project or server, the best base for an application is dependent on an application’s requirements.
 If there are specific dependencies that cannot be easily met with